y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

 There are a few trends to pick out from the above plot:

 * First, as the step count :math:`M` increases, the error or difference between the adiabatic solution and the qiskit-nature reference generally improves.
 This can be understood from the fact that as the total evolution time :math:`t = M \Delta t` increases, :math:`t` becomes larger and closer to satisfying Equation :eq:`condition`.
-* For short time steps, the total evolution time becomes small, in which case Equation :eq:`condidion` is likely unfulfilled.
+* For short time steps, the total evolution time becomes small, in which case Equation :eq:`condition` is likely unfulfilled.
 * For long time steps (e.g., 1 and 10) the evolution time is longer; however, the Trotter approximation becomes worse since :math:`\Delta t` is no longer considered a small argument.

 Validating the "slow" evolution condition for :math:`N = 2`
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 This example aims to quantify the quantity :math:`1/(E_0 - E_1)^2` to investigate the condition in Equation :eq:`condition`.
 This example makes use of the ``diagonalize_hamiltonian`` method.

 ::